UC San Francisco offers exciting summer research opportunities for undergraduate students in the health sciences.

 - Be a U.S. citizen or permanent resident.
 Applicants with DACA or AB540 status may also be eligible and should contact [email protected] for more information.
 International students are not eligible.

-- Have a desire to pursue a PhD in one of the disciplines offered by the UCSF Graduate Division in life/health sciences listed at right.
+- Have a desire to pursue a PhD in one of the disciplines offered by the UCSF Division of Graduate Education and Postdoctoral Affairs in life/health sciences listed at right.

 - Have completed at least four semesters or six quarters of undergraduate study prior to the beginning of the Summer Program.